XPath-Next/XPath-Next/spec.md

 </define>
 ```
 ## Tools
-We may need to have some tools to convert the define files into XSLT Function, XQuery functions or XProc functions
+We may need to have some tools to convert the define files into XSLT Function, XQuery functions or XProc functions, Schematron

 ## Notes
 It follows up from a discussion on slack of xml.com https://xmlcom.slack.com/archives/C01GVC3JLHE/p1669017333666309?thread_ts=1668720735.717849&cid=C01GVC3JLHE